Finding academic sources for your annotated bibliography and essay

 The Library Catalogue can be useful place to start locating academic sources.

 Try Google Scholar to find scholarly information.
 An advantage of Google Scholar is that it provides access to the full text of many UniSA scholarly (academic) articles if you connect via the link above, or from the Library home page.

 The Advanced Google Scholar search option gives more flexibility when you search.
 To access it select the menu (three lines) in the top left hand corner of Google Scholar.
 This menu will appear once you do an initial search in Google Scholar.

 Here is an example:

-Databases are searching tools for finding articles, papers, reports and more.
-Some databases are subject-specific, whilst others may cover multiple subject areas.
-Find more databases by browsing the database list by subject, or by clicking on the 'Find Resources' tab in this guide.
+Databases are search tools for finding articles, papers, reports and more.
+Find databases by browsing the database list by subject.